- Worcestershire season preview 2026 highlights promotion hopes built on strong seam conditions at New Road

 Fixture list: What this Worcestershire season preview tells us about the run-in

-June brings a return to familiar surroundings.
-Middlesex and Gloucestershire both visit New Road.
-From there, attention turns to the run-in.
-It concludes with a home fixture against Derbyshire.
-It is the kind of finale that could carry real weight.
-This Worcestershire season preview points to that final stretch as a defining period.
+June brings a return to more familiar surroundings, as Middlesex and Gloucestershire both visit New Road in fixtures that could offer opportunities to build momentum.
+From there, attention turns to the run-in, which concludes with a home fixture against Derbyshire in what could be a decisive encounter.
+It is the kind of finale that may carry real weight depending on how the table develops, and this Worcestershire season preview points to that final stretch as a defining period.

 You can view the full County Championship 2026 fixtures here.